 Custom Regex policies are used to monitor specific words or phrases in content and the exposure of the content.
 The policy is similar to a Context Only Policy, except that in addition to the exposure of files the policy can search for specific content that is exposed.
-For example, if the user that created the policy above (for an O365 environment, documents owned by Group X exposed outside of the domain) wanted to monitor documents with the words "financial", "bank", "account" etc they would create a regular expression (regex) to apply these phrases to the monitoring.
+For example, if the user that created the policy below (for an O365 environment, documents owned by Group X exposed outside of the domain) wanted to monitor documents with the words "financial", "bank", "account" etc they would create a regular expression (regex) to apply these phrases to the monitoring.

 Proximity expressions can be used to narrow down the content that is monitored and exposed.
 While several different types of documents might contain the words "financial" or "bank" or "account" all separately in different areas of the document, the user might want to narrow down documents that are more likely to be sensitive such as financial records that contain these words in proximity to other phrases or words or perhaps a sequence of numbers.
 A bank account number, social security or birth date might all be useful proximity expression for a financial regex, for example.

 Field Character Limits

 The regular expression, exceptions, and proximity expression fields all have a maximum character limit of 2048.